Finding My Ancestors in Skåne, Sweden

 Christer lets us play in the bell tower.

 Unø, back in the tractor, led us on the five-minute drive to Dan-Inge (Don) Olsson's house, where English was sometimes spoken.
-Agneta, Don's wife, went into the house to get him, and Don kindly rallied from nap to offer more suggestions.
+Agneta, Don's wife, went into the house to get him, and Don kindly rallied from a nap to offer more suggestions.
 His English was great but he didn’t know the family history.
 Agneta helped by fetching phone numbers and writing the names of possible sources for us.
 With Unø, they seemed to have a good time recalling Edla, or maybe chatting about something unrelated.
 We learned they’d hosted an American choir from Cleveland just days before.
 So it was like an American incursion into Horröd and Brönnestad.

 Unø took his leave now that we were in good hands.
 Armed with names and numbers, we headed to the cemetery beside the Brönnestad church, across the road from our B&B. We were confident we’d come across family graves.
 But it wasn’t that easy, and we were about to give up finding Henning Persson or his offspring, when the neighbor called over and asked if we wanted to see the church.
 This was Christer Halldin, one of the people to whom Don and Agneta had referred us!